 Cost-effective environmental imaging services combining camera drone and cloud technology

-As a drone pilot and operator registered with CAA in the UK I’m able to offer a variety of commercial services in open countryside locations, where a full PfCO is not required.
+As a drone pilot and operator registered with the Civil Aviation Authority (CAA) in the UK I’m able to offer a variety of commercial services in open countryside locations.

 Mapping